The Science and Strategy Behind Successful New Year’s Resolutions: A Comprehensive Guide to Lasting Change

 How to Deal with Setbacks and Plateaus in Progress

 Setbacks are inevitable but surmountable.
 Celebrating small victories and revisiting goals reinvigorates determination during plateaus.
+For example, if you hit a weight-loss plateau, focus on non-scale victories like improved energy levels.

 Managing Expectations: Setting Realistic Timeframes for Change

 Realistic timelines prevent discouragement.
 Incremental milestones ensure steady progress and reinforce positive habits.
+For example, instead of aiming to run a marathon in three months, start with a 5K and gradually increase your distance.

 The Role of Environment in Habit Formation